 Healthy Snack Bars with Fruit Nuts and Seeds

-Easy homemade fruit and nut snack bars, for healthy snacking or a portable nutritious breakfast.
+Easy homemade snack bars made with fruit, nuts and seed.
+Great for healthy snacking or a portable nutritious breakfast.

 - Prep Time: 10 min

 - Category: snack